 1. Stop Falling for Mom Guilt

 Women are the first ones to push themselves farther than they can go because there's so much pressure to "do it all."
 Self-criticism is hard, especially for moms.
 When you spend time on yourself instead of your kids, household chores, or something else "productive," you might feel guilty.

 Stop falling for mom guilt.
-Moms have needs of their owns, just like everyone else.
+Moms have needs and feelings of their owns, just like everyone else.
 These needs don't suddenly disappear when you give birth.
 It's okay if you don't get to the dishes every night or if your kids don't have several structured activities.
-You need to know when it's time to put yourself first.

 2. Ask for Help